Labyrinths & Liontaurs

 Heroic Deeds Completing challenging quests, performing great deeds Failing quests, cowardice

-Moral Behavior Keeping a Domain's mores, especially at a personal cost Breaking mores, ignoring folkways, insulting cultures
+Moral Behavior Keeping a Dominion's mores, especially at a personal cost Breaking mores, ignoring folkways, insulting cultures

 Ethical Behavior Keeping promises and commitments Breaking oaths, betrayal